 For years, drugs for the treatment of hematological diseases have been guided by companion diagnostic assays, which is not a new development.
 In general, when we are talking about companion diagnostics today it is mainly related to oncological and hematological drugs.
 When setmelanotide (Imcivree) was recently approved by the FDA for chronic weight management in patients with monogenic or syndromic obesity, it was combined with a companion diagnostic assay for the detection of the specific genetic aberrations.
 However, this is a rather rare disease, so it is a very small number of patients who will benefit from this treatment.
 Besides setmelanotide, the FDA has only approved one additional drug with a companion diagnostic outside the hematological and oncological disease area, deferasirox (Exjade), which is used to treat chronic iron overload in patients with thalassemia.
 This companion diagnostic assay is based on an imaging biomarker, which is a bit unusual.
 However, in the years to come, we will see companion diagnostics being developed for disease areas outside oncology and hematology.
 This could be within autoimmune and cardiovascular diseases as well as different metabolic disorders.
 The use of companion diagnostics is a means to individualize pharmacotherapy - the right drug for the right patients – or what we today call personalized or precision medicine.
 Molecular medicine has provided us with new tools, so we can slowly start to practice this concept.
 Another aspect is the high prices of new drugs, and here, the payers require value for money.
 This means that high efficacy and companion diagnostics can help to achieve this goal by preselecting a group of likely responding patients.
 That high response rates can be achieved by combining drug and diagnostic have been shown in different publications.
 Based on the regulatory documentation submitted to the FDA, I described the response rates for a number of targeted cancer drugs guided by a companion diagnostic assay in an article in Trends in Molecular Medicine.
 The response rates for the listed drugs ranged from 34% to 80%.
 Recently, we have seen even higher figures with the tumor agnostic drug larotrectinib in patients with NTRK fusion-positive tumors.
 In a study published in Lancet Oncology, the response rate across different tumor types was 79%, and in a group of patients with soft tissue sarcoma, the response rate was close to 90%.

 Selecting the right biomarker, whether in oncology or other indications, is quite important.
-So how important is the validation of the biomarker?
 When would you personally in the development of CDx assay consider the biomarker to be validated?
 What kind of sample size or what kind of conditions would warrant the validation of the biomarker as a suitable biomarker for a particular drug?

 Before you start to use a companion diagnostic assay on patient samples/specimens in a pivotal clinical trial, you will need to ensure that it is sufficiently analytically validated, so you can rely on the results for patient stratification.
 You will need to do all the things you normally will do when you perform biomarker validation and also make sure that you fulfill the requirement of the regulators, which, among other things, will address the preanalytical factors, sensitivity, specificity, robustness, repeatability, and reproducibility.
 In a clinical trial, we need to document the predictive value of the companion diagnostic assay by showing a clear link between the assay result and the outcome following treatment with the investigational drug.
 Thus far, the FDA has been at the forefront of regulatory requirements concerning the analytical and clinical validation of companion diagnostic assays.
 However, with the new IVD regulation (EU 2017/746), which came into force last year in May, we now face changes in Europe.
 Self-certification by diagnostic companies or commercial laboratories is no longer an option.
 All new companion diagnostic assays introduced in the EU must be CE-marked according to the new IVD regulation, which requires a regulatory review by an independent notified body and, in many situations, the national competent authorities or EMA.

 Yes, CDx devices are rather high-risk according to the EU and it seems to put a lot of pressure on the manufacturers.
-So, we've seen the CDx in oncology within a spectrum of different platforms.
+We've seen the CDx in oncology within a spectrum of different platforms.
 You can look at the gene variant in the host itself, you can look at the biopsy of the tumor tissue.
-So, we've seen immunohistochemical assays like the original one for HER2, all the way to the newest NGS panels.
+So, we were able to see immunohistochemical assays like the original one for HER2, all the way to the newest NGS panels.
 What do you expect to see in terms of the development of the technology platforms?
 Can we expect an increase in the NGS-based CDx solutions?
 Are they size-wise going to stay at the level of what the PCR can provide, so just a few genes?
 Which kind of technology platform is going to play a major role in the near future?

 Both FDA and EMA classify companion diagnostics as high-risk devices.
 According to the new IVD regulation, these assays are classified as class C, which means high individual risk and low public health risk, underlining the critical role they play in the treatment of individual patients.
 Over the past 25 years, there has been an interesting development in the analytical platforms used for companion diagnostics.
 Starting with immunohistochemistry closely followed by different types of in-situ hybridization assays.
 Ten-fifteen years ago we saw the PCR assays being introduced and then in 2017 the FDA approved the first companion diagnostic assay based on NGS.
 NGS will play an increasing role and in the USA five or six NGS assays have already obtained FDA approval.
 Initially, these assays covered a relatively small number of drugs and these panels are now expanding.
 An example is the FoundationOne CDx assay, which currently covers 28 different drugs or drug combinations.
 When it comes to the analytical and clinical validation of different types of assays, it is more or less the same thing you have to do as previously discussed, with some variation depending on the technology.
 An analytical platform not yet approved as a companion diagnostic assay is mass spectrometry, which may only be a question of time.
 In the future, proteomics will play a much greater role, as we need to bridge the gap between genotypes and phenotypes.
 There are approximately 22,000 coding genes, and according to an estimate from the National Cancer Institute in the US, there may be up to 1 million different proteins.
 Genomics might only be the tip of the iceberg, and to improve the treatment of cancer patients, a much better understanding of the link between genotype and phenotype is needed.